usergaia/IMAGE-PROC-PROJECT/README.md

 - Original Image
 - Each intermediate step of the segmentation process (8 steps)
 - Processed background and foreground components
-- Final combined output with artistic styling
+- Final combined output with styling

 ### Step 8: Object Detection on Segmented Object in the Image
 - Extract region properties (BoundingBox) from the final mask
 - Load a pre-trained KNN model from 'models/knnModel.mat'
 - Extract image features using the `extractImageFeatures` function:
-  - Standardize image size to 256×256
   - Calculate texture features using Gray Level Co-occurrence Matrix (GLCM)
   - Extract Haralick features (energy, contrast, homogeneity, entropy)
   - Compute normalized color histograms for each RGB channel